 You always get that sinking feeling when you get near the end of the run and you think there are more boxes left here than there should be.

 I used to get patio sets when I did Argos deliveries.
 They say on the box that it’s one of four – because you’ve got the table, four chairs, the umbrella, and then you’ve got the umbrella base.
 All of which has to go there.
-So again, just a minute or so when you’re dropping off, just double checking: Is everything there – and also make sure there’s no parcels left on – because lots of times they might have two or three jobs at the same, same location.
+So again, just a minute or so when you’re dropping off, just double-checking: Is everything there – and also make sure there are no parcels left on – because lots of times they might have two or three jobs at the same, same location.